Skip to content

 Template design and optimization

-Template analysis:
+Template tools:

-• get_template - Retrieve detailed information about specific templates
+• get_template - Retrieve detailed template information

-• assess_template_health - Get comprehensive analysis of template effectiveness
+• assess_template_health - Analyze template effectiveness

-• suggest_step_deadline - Get AI-powered deadline recommendations
+• suggest_step_deadline - Get deadline recommendations

 Form field management:

-• update_form_field - Modify existing form field properties
+• update_form_field - Modify form field properties

-• delete_form_field - Remove unnecessary form fields
+• delete_form_field - Remove form fields

 • suggest_form_fields_for_step - Get AI suggestions for useful form fields

-• get_dropdown_options - View available options for dropdown fields
+• get_dropdown_options - View dropdown field options

 • update_dropdown_options - Modify dropdown choices